Fact-Checking Policy

 Music information is not always consistent.
 Different platforms, labels, uploaders, distributors and promotional materials may list different release years, track names, producer credits, cover versions, or artist formatting.
 Some releases are reissued, retitled, repackaged, region-specific, or uploaded again years later.

 For that reason, fact-checking in music publishing sometimes involves editorial judgment.
-Where source information conflicts, we aim to use the version that appears most credible and best supported by available evidence.
+Where source information conflicts, we aim to use the version that appears most credible and best supported by available evidence — giving particular weight to firsthand physical media and official label or distributor information where we have it.

 How We Handle Historical and Archive Content

-Riddims World includes a large archive of music-related content built over many years.
+Riddims World includes a large archive of music-related content built over many years, much of it rooted in our founder’s original collection and the early archives noted above.
 Older pages may contain information that was accurate to the best of our knowledge at the time but may later require correction, clarification or expansion as better evidence becomes available.

 We may update archive content to: